2lian/asyncio-for-robotics/README.md

 Application:
 - Process a whole data stream
 - React to changes in sensor data
+- Execute on every tick of the Rate

 ```python
 # Continuously process the latest messages